Help with heating costs

 Warm Home discount scheme

 This provides a £135 rebate on your heating bill in winter for some people on low incomes.
 The scheme mostly targets older people receiving Pension Credit, but other people on low incomes may also get this help.
 To qualify, your electricity provider must be participating in the scheme.
-For more information you can view or download our 'Help with fuel costs' factsheet.

 Energy company trust grants